 "The letter g is a short letter.
 It starts at 2.
-Go up and around the clock to 2 and make a line down below the baseline so this part is the same size as the part above the line.
+Go up and around the clock to 2 and make a line down almost to the line below the baseline so this part is the same size as the part above the baseline.
 Round it from 4 to 8."
 A short letter should be able to set beneath it without touching it.

 "The letter h is a tall letter with a short part.
 It starts at the top with a line.
-Start just below the line above and pull a line down to the baseline and without lifting the pencil, go back up almost halfway to the line above, and going in the direction we write, make the short round part start from 10 to 2 and finish with a line down to the baseline."
+Start just below the second line above and pull a line down to the baseline and without lifting the pencil, go back up to the first line above, and going in the direction we write, make the short round part, start from 10 to 2 and finish with a line down to the baseline."

-"The letter i is a short letter.
-It starts at the top.
+"The letter i is a short letter which starts at the top.
 The dot is made last by setting the pencil above the letter and taking it off."

 "The letter j is a a short letter.
 It goes below the baseline.
 Since it begins with a line, it starts at the top.
-It goes down the same distance below the line as the short part goes above.
-The bottom part is rounded from 4 to 8.
+It goes down almost to the line below, before rounding on the clock from 4 to 8.
 The dot is put on last."

 "The letter k is a tall letter and starts at the top.
 The second part is separate.
-It starts at the top, going in and out the same distance."
+It is a short part that starts at the top, going in and out the same distance."

-"The letter l is a tall line.
+"The letter l is a tall letter.
 It starts at the top and sits on the baseline."